 If you don't have chickpeas, any other drained canned white beans work here, like navy beans or cannellini.
 You could also add lentils.

 The veggies in this curry can be adapted to suit what you enjoy eating and happen to have in the fridge.
-Here are some suggestions of veggies that would work in this curry: cauliflower tikka masala; potato; sweet potato; zucchini; eggplant.
+Here are some suggestions of veggies that would work in this curry: cauliflower tikka masala; potato; sweet potatoes; zucchini; green beans, eggplant.

 To get my greens in, I often serve this with spinach, which gets partially cooked if you stir it in with the curry sauce on your plate.
 You could also substitute spinach with kale or chard.